oofie-plugins/plugins/README.md

 # Oofie Plugins

-Molten Glass Maker
-- Start in Edgeville bank.
-Have Buckets of Sand and Soda Ash.
+Kitten Grower
+- Grows Kitten to Kat
-- Bugs
+- Feeds and Pets
-    - Run being turned on while making glass will cause the bot to get stuck in "Animating"
+- Calls pet if too far away before feeding/petting
+- Picks cat up if out of food.

 Smelter
 - Start in Edgeville bank.
 Have required ores.
-- Bugs
-    - Withdrawing Bronze bars only withdraws copper ore.
+- Also makes Molten Glass

 Superheat
-- Start near a BANK BOOTH.
-Have Fire Staff/Tome of fire + Nature runes.
+- Start near a BANK BOOTH or at GE
+- Have Fire Staff/Tome of fire + Nature runes.
 Have required ores.
-- Need to add Ores other than Silver, Gold, Iron.

 Khazard Miner
 - Start at Fishing Trawler Deposit Box or 3 Iron ore spot further south.
 - Mines and banks iron ore.
-Why would you want to mine here???
-- Bugs
-    - Useless.